Prince of Songkla University International study program Phuket

 - You want to improve your English and intercultural communication skills

 - You want to get to know people from all over the world

 - You want to explore Thailand and South-East Asia

 The university contacts students approximately one month before the semester begins and asks about students’ preliminary course selections.
 It is possible to make adjustments to the course selections at the beginning of the semester.

-Find more information about the available courses by clicking on the links below.
+Find more information about the available courses by clicking on the links below:

-Course catalog and course descriptions
+Course list and course summaries